JayashreeRegoti/neocortexapi/source/Samples/NeoCortexApi.SimilarityExperiment/README.md

 ## Generate Training & Test Input SDR images

--  The below method is used to create input sdrs
+-  The below method is used to create input sdrs.
+It creates input SDR images from 2D array of 1 and 0 values.

 ```
 public async Task CreateInputSdrs(string inputSdrDirectoryPath)